These perfectly soft, chewy gluten-free peanut butter cookies are downright irresistible!

 • In a medium bowl, whisk together the dry ingredients.
 Set aside.

 • In the bowl of a stand mixer (or large bowl with a hand mixer), cream together the butter, granulated sugar and brown sugar.
 Add the peanut butter and mix until smooth.
-Add the vanilla and eggs and mix to combine.
+Add the vanilla and egg and mix to combine.

 • With the mixer running on low, slowly add the dry ingredients to the wet in 3 additions, stirring well between each addition.